Exploring Dog-Friendly Vineyards Near Leesburg, Virginia

 Photo of Village Winery.
 Photo by Jeremy Glesner, All Rights Reserved

 Just a short drive from The Barns, is the small family-operated, Village Winery.
 The simple tasting room sits next to an old weathered barn with a slight lean.
 The owner bottles his wine in pouches, similar to the kind you’ll find in box wines.
 Turns out it’s cheaper than glass bottles and does the same job.
 His specialty is fruit wines, apple and raspberry -- with elderberry being of particular note.
 Be sure to also try the “non-alcoholic” tea drinks and the vinaigrette.
-Dogs are welcome in the tasting room and on the grounds (no patio or porch area available).

 Photo inside the Tasting Room of Village Winery.
 Photo by Jeremy Glesner, All Rights Reserved